 The Scorpion is one of the few constellations that looks like the creature for which it was named.
 It’s that curved “tail” of stars looping down toward the southern horizon that does the trick.
 The star Antares is sometimes called the Heart of the Scorpion.
 It is a fiery red star, one of the brightest stars in the sky, with a reputation for twinkling fiercely.
 The fierce twinkling no doubt stems from the fact that, to us in the Northern Hemisphere, Antares arcs across the southern sky and is often seen low in the sky.
 And when we look low in the sky, we’re looking through a thicker-than-usual mass of Earth’s atmosphere.
 The atmosphere, of course, is what causes stars to twinkle.

-Behold the waxing crescent moon near the planet Mars and star Antares, the Scorpion’s Heart, on the evening of September 29.
+Bottom line: Look for the waxing crescent moon near the planet Mars and star Antares, the Scorpion’s Heart, on the evening of September 29, 2014.